25prabhu10/notes/docs/Languages/HTML/Modern_Image_Delivery_Techniques.md

 Websites to test web page performance:

-- [Google Lighthouse](https://web.dev/measure/) - Run tests on your web page online, you can use Chrome dev tools to run lighthouse locally.
+- [Google Lighthouse](https://web.dev/measure/) - Run tests on your web page online, you can use Chrome dev tools to run lighthouse locally

 - [WEBPAGETEST](https://www.webpagetest.org/) - Run tests on your web page

 - [httparchive](https://httparchive.org/) - Test reports of millions of pages

-Network Info can help in image optimization, like check if the user's network is slow, then we can send smaller images or less images.
+Network Info can help in image optimization, like check if the user's network is slow, then we can send smaller images or less images

 - `navigator.connection.type;` - Network type that browser uses